EEZTire-TPMS Real Time/24×7 Tire Pressure Monitoring System (TPMS4)

 Bellacorp Tire Pressure Monitoring System TPMS

-- INCLUDES A FREE REPEATER ($50.00 value).
-If you are not handy enough to wire the repeater to 12 volt, please DO NOT purchase this product.
+- INCLUDES A FREE REPEATER ($50.00 value – All TPMS systems need a repeater due to radio interference).
+The repeater easily connects to 12 volt power.
 Sensors are pre-programmed for 2 axles and 4 tires on a Fifth Wheel or Trailer.
 Turn on Monitor and Screw in Sensors.
 This kit is perfect for a Fifth Wheel, Camper, Travel Trailer, Car, Small Truck, SUV, 4x4, or Delivery Van.
 Follow the instruction manual to re-position sensors or add more in a different configuration.